mathwhiz1212/proxmox-notes/PfSense.md

 Save the `.xml` backup file somewhere safe, perferably an encrypted archive you have easy access to in an emergency.

-NOTE TO SELF: Update with my docs:
+NOTE TO SELF: Update with my docs.

 # Extra FYIs

+Use consistent subnets on client and router config until you have a known good working configuration.

+Proxmox DNS settings affect VMs default DNS.

 Don't change the MAC address for any PfSense interface while it is running.
 Learned that the hard way.